Imaging-Server-Kit/.github/profile/README.md

 ### Key Benefits

-- **Algorithm Interoperability**: Easily compare algorithm outputs or integrate multiple algorithms to build complex workflows.
+- **Interoperable Algorithms**: Easily compare algorithm outputs or integrate multiple algorithms to build complex workflows.
-- **Containerization**: Deploy algorithms in Docker containers to eliminate dependency conflicts and ensure reproducibility.
+- **Generated Interfaces**: Automatically generate UIs for algorithm parameters in QuPath and Napari.
+No need for separate extensions or plugins!
-- **Powerful Processing**: Run servers on powerful workstations (e.g., with GPU) and connect via client apps on a laptop.
+- **Processing on a Server**: Run algorithms on a powerful workstation or server (e.g., with GPU) and connect to them via client apps on a laptop.
-- **Easy Collaboration**: Provide collaborators with a server URL and let them try your algorithm.
-- **User-Friendly Interfaces** automatically generated for algorithm parameters in QuPath and Napari.
-- **Effortless Deployment**: Pull a Docker image, then simply start/stop a container to use an algorithm.
+- **Easy Deployment**: Pull a Docker image, then simply start/stop a container to use an algorithm.

 ## Roadmap

-**January 2025**
+**February 2025**

 The *Imaging Server Kit* is under construction!
 Here is what we're up to:

 - [x] Add styling to the algorithm `/info` page
+- [X] Add a `class` output type to support image classifiers
+- [X] Add a `text` input/output type to support diffusion models and LLMs
 - [ ] Screencast a tutorial on how to create a new algorithm server
+- [ ] Add a server-side timeout to the `/process` endpoint
-- [ ] Handle tiling and optimize for running on big whole-slide images
+- [ ] Handle tiling and optimize for running on whole-slide images
-- [ ] Add a `class` output type to support image classifiers
-- [ ] Add a `text` input/output type to support diffusion models and LLMs
-- [ ] Add a timeout to the `/process` endpoint
 - [ ] Add a sample image button in the QuPath extension
 - [ ] QuPath extension can send annotations as algo inputs
 - [ ] Make a Fiji plugin